GRAAL-Lab/graal_utils/qtcreator_ros2_setup/README.md

 1. Download clang-format using: `sudo apt install clang-format`

-2. Open QtCreator and go to *Help->About Plugins...* and enable:
+2. Open QtCreator and go to *"Help->About Plugins..."* and enable:

     - [x] Beautifier
     - [x] ClangCodeModel

-3. Go to *Tools->Options...->Beautifier->Clang Format* and select WebKit as the predefined style.
+3. Go to *"Tools->Options...->Beautifier->Clang Format"* and select WebKit as the predefined style.

 ### Theme

 To use the Monokai-RainbowDrops theme, copy the *monokai-brfg_2.xml* file in the `~/.config/QtProject/qtcreator/styles` folder.
-Then go to
+Then go to *"Text Editor->Font and Colors->Color Scheme"*